VeryLittleGravitas/CDTADPQ/readme.md

 b.
 Section 2 (above) identifies each member of the multidisciplinary team and their specialisms.

 c.
 We surveyed over 30 potential users of the service, and conducted detailed interviews with a number of individuals.
-Insights gathered from these user research exercises were fed directly into the design exploration and reflected in the implementation of requirements.
+Insights gathered from these user research exercises were fed directly into the design exploration and are reflected in the implementation of requirements.
 See the [research journal](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Research-journal) on the project wiki for further evidence.

 d.
 We used the user-centered design techniques outlined in Section 4 (above).